Exotic Colours and Patterns

 Yes Silvers are not so rare or unusual.
 But when added to another colour becomes harder to see and identify.
 Particularly as there are very few tests available to DNA this colour.

 MOST OF MY CURRENT LITTER WITH SHANDY ARE Seal Silver Lynx Charcoals.
-WHICH WILL BE STUNNING ONCE fully mature
+But the Silver is still very hard to visually see but WHICH WILL BE STUNNING ONCE fully mature

 Silver (I, i or I,I inhibitor gense) is more lack of colour.
 This gene inhibits any warm colours and gives an almost white base coat contrasted with striking dark markings.